An enhanced future-proof rooftop helipad

 For the seriously ill and injured, 13 minutes feels like a very long time.
 Currently, this is the time it takes to transfer by ambulance to Christchurch Hospital, after landing in Hagley Park.
-It takes the same amount of time to fly a patient from Akaroa to Christchurch.
+It takes a similar amount of time to fly a patient from Akaroa to Christchurch.

-Patients are flown to Christchurch from all over the South and lower North Islands.
-The transfer process from Hagley Park is far from ideal, compromising both patient privacy and public safety, and draining resources.
+Patients are flown to Christchurch from all over the South and lower North Island.
+The transfer process from Hagley Park is far from ideal, compromising both patient privacy, public safety, and draining resources.

 Plans for Christchurch Hospital’s new building included a small rooftop helipad, however, demand for helicopter transfers is increasing.
 To keep up with growth and future-proof services a much bigger helipad was needed at Christchurch Hospital, as well as a clinical support unit on the helipad to provide immediate, lifesaving measures on touchdown.